 The Handbell Choir rehearses Wednesday evenings at 4:45 pm and usually performs during worship once a month.
 New ringers are always welcome - the only prerequisite: you must be able to count!
 Handbell Choir Director Karna Roa can be reached via email.

 Our most musically demanding ensemble, the Brass Choir, performs seasonally with rehearsal times scheduled as needed.
 Perhaps you played the trumpet in high school and would like to brush up on your musical talents - to learn more, contact Jim Jenkins or Brian Plaugher via email.

 Our youngest group, the Children's Choir, is for children pre-school to 5th grade.
 Directed by Jenna Gonzales, the group meets Sunday mornings in the Choir Room from 9 to 10:15 am.
 Please contact the church office if you would like to find out more - 707.823.2484.

 Divine Connection is on summer hiatus and will return to regular practice in mid August.
 Our Summer Music Program provides everyone in the congregation a chance to help shape worship for at least one summer Sunday.
 The music can be instrumental or choral, traditional or something new.
 It's a chance to show how a different style of music might support the worship experience.

 Folk & Acoustic Group

-Vicki Reno hosts a Ukulele group that meets Friday mornings in the Choir Room from 10-11:30 am.
+Vicki Reno hosts a Ukulele group that meets Friday mornings in Fellowship Hall from 10-11:30 am.
 Vicki teaches and will even provide a ukulele to interested adults.
 For information, contact Vicki via email.